Word list

 functionality

 Use with caution.
-With respect to hardware or software, functionality refers to the set of associated functions or capabilities and how they work.
+With respect to hardware or software, functionality refers to a set of associated functions or capabilities and how they work.
 However, the word is sometimes overused, especially when the intended meaning is capabilities or features.

 future, in the future